7 Best Vegan Chocolate Recipes For Your Kids

 1. Improves Heart Health

+Vegan chocolate enhances heart health by lowering LDL cholesterol and raising blood pressure.
 Studies demonstrate that the presence of flavonoids and antioxidants in raw chocolate can help reduce the risk of cardiovascular disease by 30%.

 What is chocolate's purpose?
-Copper, magnesium, and vitamin E content all have heart-healthy properties.
+Copper, magnesium, and vitamin E all have heart-healthy properties.
 Copper ensures that blood cells receive oxygen, whereas magnesium improves blood flow.

 2. Boosts Brain Health